Terms and Conditions

 We do not allow any requests to change your point of departure or destination.
 If you wish to change these by making a new booking then you will forfeit all monies paid.

-Even though we are a non-refundable airline, we do allow name changes made through our call centre or authorised agents, or made in person at the passenger sales desk at the airport provided these are made at least 4 hours prior to the scheduled departure time shown on your itinerary and that the requested change is for the whole itinerary for the relevant passenger (a “Name Change”).
+Even though bookings are non-refundable and non-transferable, we do allow name changes made through our call centre or authorised agents, or made in person at the passenger sales desk at the airport provided these are made at least 4 hours prior to the scheduled departure time shown on your itinerary and that the requested change is for the whole itinerary for the relevant passenger (a “Name Change”).
 You will need to provide the full name, address and contact e-mail address and telephone number for the new passenger(s) and we will send them a confirmation e mail and itinerary.
 If the name change being made is not a change of person, but to correct a mistake made at the time of making the original booking, then the appropriate charges will still be levied.

 We also allow changes to your departure time and your departure dates (a “Date Change”) made on line at www.Jet2.com up to 5 hours before the original scheduled departure time, made in person at the departure sales desk at least 2 hours before the original scheduled departure time or made through our call centre at least 4 hours before the original scheduled departure time.
 This is of course subject to flight availability at the time of making the change.